England World Cup winner Jack Charlton dies at 85 | Times Leader

 It was obvious from an early age that Bobby “was going to play for England and would be a great player,” Jack recalled in a 1997 BBC interview.
 “He was strong, left- and right-footed, good balance, good skills.
 He had everything, our kid.
 I was over 6 foot (1.8 meters).
 Leggy.
 A giraffe, as I finished up being called.”

+“He brought us … to places we never thought possible,” former Ireland striker Niall Quinn said.
+“He changed lives.
+For his players, he gave us the best days of our lives.”

+Ireland also played at Euro 1988 and the 1994 World Cup under Charlton.

 “You get the ball forward, you compete, you close people down, you create excitement, you win balls when you shouldn’t win balls, commit yourself to the game,” Charlton said of Ireland’s style.
-“A lot of the pundits didn’t like it but the teams we played against hated it.
-They’d never experienced anything like what we were dictating to them … We were a match for anybody in the world.”
+“A lot of the pundits didn’t like it but the teams we played against hated it.”

 Charlton said his best memory as Ireland coach was beating Brazil 1-0 in a friendly at Lansdowne Road in 1987.
 He resigned in 1995 after losing in a Euro 1996 playoff to the Netherlands.

-“He changed everything about Irish football because there was a stage where we hadn’t qualified for tournaments,” former Ireland and Liverpool midfielder midfielder Ray Houghton told talkSport radio on Saturday.
-“Jack came in and changed that mentality, got us through two World Cups and one European Championships.
-His legacy within Ireland is absolutely huge.”
+“It was not just the success on the field of play,”Ireland president Michael D. Higgins said.
+“Jack’s endearing popularity also had much to do with the warmth and personality of the person who quickly became such a legendary sporting icon.”

-He was awarded honorary Irish citizenship a year later.
+He was awarded honorary Irish citizenship in 1996.
 A life-size statue of him was erected at Cork Airport, depicting him wearing fishing gear and holding a salmon — recalling Charlton’s favorite pastime of fishing.

 “I am as much Irish as I am English,” said Charlton, who was given the freedom of Dublin.